-Approximately [55]% or ₱[3,200] to ₱[4,000] million of the net proceeds from the sale of the Offer Shares will be used to fund potential acquisition opportunities within the next two (2) years.
+Approximately 80% or ₱3,500 million from the sale of the Offer Shares will be used to fund potential acquisition opportunities within the next two (2) years.
 In order to accelerate expansion, the Company intends to acquire other liquor businesses that have a strategic fit to the current operations.
 The Company has not yet identified any specific acquisition opportunities / targets for the immediate future.